 The Forestry Department in Mae Wang maps forest versus agricultural land, including rotational farming plots (Maxwell et al., 2020).
 This data is then used for reallocating land depending on whether it is being used for farming or whether it is classified as forestry.
 However, this method does not consider the fact that land can appear to be forested when in fact it is part of the rotational farming process.
-To avoid their land being wrongly classified, many farmers have resorted to over-farming their plots (using two- or three-year rotations instead of seven).
+To avoid their land being wrongly classified, many farmers have resorted Figure 4: Community illustration of a Pgak'yau traditional story to over-farming their plots (using two- or three-year rotations instead of seven).
 Throughout the project, the community expressed a sense of suffering at the resultant soil degradation, which represents both a forced adaptation by the community and a form of cultural loss.